networknt/light-doc/content/about/what-is-light.md

 ---
 title: What is Light Platform
 linktitle: What is Light
-description: Light is a platform written in Java SE, and designed to build cloud native Web/API with different options.
+description: Light is a platform written in Java SE and designed to build cloud native Web/API with different options.
 date: 2017-02-01
 publishdate: 2017-02-01
 lastmod: 2017-02-01
 layout: single
 menu:
-  main:
+  docs:
     parent: "about"
     weight: 10
 weight: 10